-In playing the Braves this weekend, the Cardinals return to the city where their top minor-league team once made an incredible stretch drive to win the International League championship and the Junior World Series title.
+In 1962, the Atlanta Crackers, a Cardinals farm club, made an incredible stretch drive to win the International League championship and Junior World Series title.

 Managed by Joe Schultz, the 1962 Crackers had a lineup that included Cardinals prospects such as catcher Tim McCarver, outfielder Mike Shannon, second baseman Phil Gagliano, shortstop Jerry Buchek and pitcher Ray Sadecki.

-“Most of the season, the Crackers were a sixth-place outfit characterized by faint bullpen hearts and limp offense in crises,” Atlanta columnist Furman Bisher wrote in The Sporting News.
+“Most of the season, the Crackers were characterized by faint bullpen hearts and limp offense in crises,” Atlanta columnist Furman Bisher wrote in The Sporting News.

 Though the Crackers rallied and finished the regular season in third place at 83-71, qualifying them for the four-team International League playoffs, several publications reported the Cardinals had decided to fire Schultz after the postseason and replace him with Harry Walker.

-To the surprise of most, the Crackers eliminated Toronto in six games in the first round of the best-of-seven playoffs.
-They advanced to face Jacksonsville, splitting the first six games of the International League final.
+To the surprise of most, the Crackers eliminated Toronto in six games in the first round of the best-of-seven playoff series and advanced to face Jacksonsville.

-That put the spotlight squarely on Ray Sadecki, a talented but erratic left-hander who had developed a tag as a “problem child.”
+Atlanta and Jacksonville split the first six games of the league championship series, putting the spotlight squarely on Sadecki, a talented but erratic left-hander who had developed a tag as a “problem child.”

-Sadecki, 21, had opened the season with the Cardinals.
-But he had missed most of spring training in a contract dispute and never got untracked.
+Sadecki, 21, had opened the 1962 season with the Cardinals, but he had missed most of spring training in a contract dispute and never got untracked.

 The wake-up call worked.
 Sadecki was 7-1 with a 2.55 ERA in nine appearances during the regular season for Atlanta.